karina6188/Lab11-MVC_and_Core/README.md

 1.3: Add form to take in start and end years. - 2019 Oct 29

 1.4: Add TimePerson class to include required properties to construct objects. - 2019 Oct 29

+1.5: Store all rows of data into a List and return only objects with selected years. - 2019 Oct 29

+1.6: Send objects from Model to View. - 2019 Oct 29